utilitywarehouse/design-systems/.changeset/sour-radios-approve.md

 "@utilitywarehouse/customer-ui-material": major
 ---

 This changeset replaces the Background components backgroundColor `levels` naming convention with the colour names.
-While there were conversations around finding a semantic naming conventions, these have stalled and would benefit from a wider approach that considers all colour usage and intent, across components and designs.
+While there were conversations around establishing a semantic naming convention, these have stalled and would benefit from a wider approach that considers all colour usage and intent, across components and designs.
 This change was felt to be the lowest impact interim solution as it requires no changes to UX designs or conventions, and provides a simple clarity when translating designs to code.

 When updating to this change the `backgroundColor` prop on the `Background` & `BackgroundProvider` components will need to be changed: